BashAppDev/a/README.md

 ## How to use: (linux only sorry :( )
 Download the main.c (eazy method)
-If you have done that install gcc with:
+(Simply do this by clicking on it and then on the download icon) If you have done that install gcc with:
 ```
 sudo apt install gcc